hdShang/arxiv-daily/docs/cs-AI/2025-10-06/papers/251005283v1-beyond-monolithic-rewards-a-hybrid-and-multi-aspect-reward-optimizat.md

 ---
 layout: default
-title: Beyond Monolithic Rewards: A Hybrid and Multi-Aspect Reward Optimization for MLLM Alignment
+title: "Beyond Monolithic Rewards: A Hybrid and Multi-Aspect Reward Optimization for MLLM Alignment"
 ---

 # Beyond Monolithic Rewards: A Hybrid and Multi-Aspect Reward Optimization for MLLM Alignment